Cute Upcycled Monochrome Handmade Felt Christmas Baubles

 - Place the tuna can onto the felt and draw around it.
 Draw in a bauble cap and hook hoop to the top of the drawn circle.

-- Cut out these white bauble shapes.
-You will need 2 for each handmade felt Christmas ornament.
+2. Cut out these white bauble shapes.
+You will need 2 identical bauble shapes for each handmade felt Christmas ornament.

-- To finish off these handmade felt Christmas ornaments, I glued a blank felt bauble to the back of each handstitched one.
-This hid all the unsightly stitching at the back of the ornament.
+5. Next, to finish off these handmade felt Christmas ornaments, I glued a blank felt bauble to the back of each handstitched one.
+The reason I did this was to hide all the unsightly stitching at the back of the ornament.

 I love upcycling old sweaters into Christmas ornaments, you should check out these ones.